 A marketplace seller that strictly sells through a marketplace does not have liabilities and obligations to register and collect and remit sales tax if the marketplace seller can show the sales were facilitated by a marketplace facilitator.
 To prove this, the marketplace sellers needs a contract with the marketplace facilitator that explicitly states the facilitator will collect and remit sales tax on all sales subject to tax or a good faith certification that the marketplace facilitator is registered and will collect tax on sales made through the marketplace.

 A marketplace facilitator may be relieved of liability if it can demonstrate that failure to collect tax on sales by a marketplace seller was due to incorrect information provided by the marketplace seller.
 If a marketplace facilitator is relieved of liability, the marketplace seller becomes liable for the tax amount the marketplace facilitator failed to collect, plus applicable penalties and interest.

 The new law also codifies the Department of Revenue’s destination sourcing rule for state sales tax collection.
 Destination sourcing refers to collecting tax based on where the good or service is received by the purchaser, versus taxing based on the physical location of the business.
-For more information, you can visit the Colorado Taxation Division’s Sales Tax Information for Out-of-State Retailers page.
+For more information, you can visit the Colorado Taxation Division’s Out-of-State Businesses page.
 (H.B.
 19-1240, Laws 2019)